elixir-lang/elixir-lang.github.com/getting-started/modules.markdown

 3
 ```

-In the following sections, our examples are going to get a bit more complex, and it can be tricky to type them all in the shell.
+In the following sections, our examples are going to get longer in size, and it can be tricky to type them all in the shell.
 It's about time for us to learn how to compile Elixir code and also how to run Elixir scripts.

 ## Compilation